Sterling290/Hero-Brigade/README.md

 # Hero-Brigade
-an app that lets you search for your favorite hero and stats
+this app is a nerdist news site for all heros